OptMLGroup/SQN/README.md

 ```

 ## Usage Guide
-The algorithms can be run using the syntax
+The algorithms can be run using the syntax:
 ```bash
 python main.py
 ```

+By default, the code is running in the training mode on a single GPU.

-## Dependencies
+### Dependencies
 * Numpy
 * [tensorflow](https://www.tensorflow.org/)>=1.2